ryanbarlow1/Yahtzee/README.md

 # Yahtzee
 This Yahtzee-style game was created for my individual project for my BS Computer Science degree.
-It was built using WPF in .NET Framework 4.8, and was ported over to .NET Core 3.0.
+It was built using WPF in .NET Framework 4.8, and has been migrated to .NET 6.
 This includes a scoring algorithm and a UI game interface.
 All contributions are welcome!